singhchanmeet/ERP/README.md

 ### Backend Setup
  * In the backend folder, create an aad.config.json file.
 You can refer to [this guide](https://learn.microsoft.com/en-us/training/modules/msid-django-web-app-sign-in/3-exercise-register-django-web-app) for more information.

  * In the backend/core folder, create a .env file with all the required settings.
+Use the  <a href="https://github.com/singhchanmeet/ERP/blob/master/backend/core/env.example"> env.example </a> file for reference.

  * Navigate to the backend directory and run the following commands